 There’s also lavender, catnip and rosemary—plants in the mint family that have both aromatic and medicinal qualities.

-Still, if I had to choose, anise hyssop is still my favorite to eat fresh from the garden.
+Still, if I had to choose, anise hyssop is my favorite to eat fresh from the garden.

 Three medicinal types of mints to know and love

 Three plants in the mint family have a special place in my heart, my garden and my wise woman herbal medicine chest.
 All of the herbs in this trio reach their peak potency for harvest in midsummer.

 Let me introduce you to these special friends of mine, in hopes that one or more may find a place within your own family favorites among the various types of mints.

 Widely known as a calmative and mood elevator, lemon balm (Melissa officinalis) always seems to give me a lift.